Stephen Strasburg: Personal life

-On January 9, 2010, he married Rachel Lackey.
+In 2010, Strasburg married Rachel Lackey.
 They met as students at San Diego State.
-As of 2019, the couple has two daughters.
-The Strasburgs relocated full-time to Washington, D.C., in 2018 and live a short drive from Nationals Park, where Stephen regularly works out even during the offseason, according to The Washington Post.
+As of 2024, the couple has three daughters.
+The Strasburgs relocated full-time to Washington, D.C., in 2018 and lived a short drive from Nationals Park, according to The Washington Post.
+In 2024, the family relocated to San Diego.

-On June 24, 2014, Strasburg stated in an interview that he was going to stop chewing tobacco in the wake of his college coach Tony Gwynn's death, although he admitted to The Washington Post two years later that he had not yet completely kicked the habit.
+In 2014, Strasburg stated in an interview that he was going to stop chewing tobacco in the wake of his college coach Tony Gwynn's death, although he admitted to The Washington Post two years later that he had not yet completely kicked the addiction.